conejerock/nuxt-unleash/README.md

 - Type: `String`
 - Required: `false`

 Name of the environment your Unleash application runs in.
+If is not filled in, the response will be an empty array.
 See the [example configuration](https://docs.gitlab.com/ee/operations/feature_flags.html#golang-application-example).

 ### `config`